 Physical rehabilitation still largely depends on international support.
 When in national hands, supply, management, and staff retention challenges were common.
 In Angola, none of the rehabilitation centers functioned at full capacity after international pull-out.
 The ICRC had to step up its assistance to existing rehabilitation centers for, respectively, reasons of access (Colombia), quality (Sudan), and funding (Yemen).
 In other countries there is no foreseeable end to international support.
 For example, in Afghanistan the ICRC noted that "the authorities showed little enthusiasm for the idea" of increased national responsibility for physical rehabilitation centers.
-More positively, in 2008 the Ministry of Social Affairs, Veterans and Youth Rehabilitation in Cambodia presented a three-year plan to gradually take over financial survivor learns how to scuba dive as part of a Colombian rehabilitation program.
+More positively, in 2008 the Ministry of Social Affairs, Veterans and Youth Rehabilitation in Cambodia presented a three-year plan to gradually take over financial responsibility for the management of physical rehabilitation services.